ring-lang/ring/applications/coderooms3d/README.md

 Developed using Ring and RingRayLib

+The source code is 100% generated using Claude Code (Opus 4.6)

 # Using RingPM

 To quickly install and run the game using the Ring Package Manager